 Retezar said, “My goal was to create a small, compact, and self-sufficient device able to absorb humid air, separate water molecules, and store water in the form of liquid.”

-Fontus, a self-filling water bottle is currently getting crowd funding treatment to ease mass-production.
+Fontus, a self-filling water bottle, is currently getting crowd-funding treatment to ease mass production.
 It is being marketed as an exploit for cyclists who covers long distance and don’t have time to stop.
-Like that, it will also come with bike attachment, when it comes to the market to sell.
+Like that, it will also come with a bike attachment when it comes to the market to sell.

-“This is simply the condensation of dampness contained in air.
-You always have a certain percentage of dampness in the air, it doesn’t matter where you are, whether it may be desert too.
+“This is simply the condensation of dampness contained in the air.
+You always have a certain percentage of dampness in the air; it doesn’t matter where you are or whether it may be desert.
 That means you would always potentially be able to pull out that dampness from the air.”

-Retezar told, “Because they are hydrophobic, they immediately repel the condensed water that they created.
-So you get drop to flow into the bottle.
-It simply means, basically you are considering air in a vapor state and converting it into liquid.”
+Retezar said, “Because they are hydrophobic, they immediately repel the condensed water they created.
+So you get a drop to flow into the bottle.
+It simply means you are considering air in a vapor state and converting it into liquid.”

 To get condensation, one must cool hot, humid air down.
-The water bottle has a tiny cooler, ‘Peltier Element’, equipped in its centre.
-It is divided into two sides: When charged up by electricity, the upper side gets cools and the bottom side gets hot.
-The more you try to cool the hot downside, you will get the cooler upper side.
+The water bottle has a tiny cooler, ‘Peltier Element,’ equipped in its center.
+It is divided into two sides: When charged up by electricity, the upper side gets cool, and the bottom side gets hot.
+The more you try to cool the hot downside, you will get the cooler the upper side.
 Both two sides are separated and isolated from each other.

-When moving forward with a bike, at the high-speed, the air enters into the bottom case and cools the hot downside.
+When moving forward with a bike at high speed, the air enters into the bottom case and cools the hot downside.

-Like that, when the air enters into upper case, it is being stopped by little walls (which is drilled non-linearly drilled) to reduce its speed to give air, time to lose its water molecules.
+Like that, when the air enters into upper case, it is stopped by little walls (drilled non-linearly drilled) to reduce its speed and give air time to lose its water molecules.

-The condensing structure shows the largest apparent in smallest space as possible.
+The condensing structure shows the largest apparent in the smallest space possible.
 This provides a big apparent for condensation to happen.
 And lastly, through a pipe, droplets flow into a bottle.